 The TB skin test isn't perfect.
-Sometimes, it suggests that people have TB when they really don't.
-It can also indicate that people don't have TB when they really do.
+Sometimes, it suggests that people have TB when they don't.
+It can also indicate that people don't have TB when they do.

-A false-positive test may happen if you've been vaccinated recently with the bacillus Calmette-Guerin (BCG) vaccine.
+You can have a false-positive result if you've been vaccinated recently with the bacille Calmette-Guerin (BCG) vaccine.
 This tuberculosis vaccine is seldom used in the United States but is widely used in countries with high TB infection rates.

-Blood tests may be used to confirm or rule out latent or active tuberculosis.
-These tests use sophisticated technology to measure your immune system's reaction to TB bacteria.
+Blood tests can confirm or rule out latent or active tuberculosis.
+These tests measure your immune system's reaction to TB bacteria.

-If your chest X-ray shows signs of tuberculosis, your doctor may take samples of your sputum — the mucus that comes up when you cough.
+If your chest X-ray shows signs of tuberculosis, your doctor might take samples of your sputum — the mucus that comes up when you cough.
 The samples are tested for TB bacteria.

 Sputum samples can also be used to test for drug-resistant strains of TB.
 This helps your doctor choose the medications that are most likely to work.
-These tests can take four to eight weeks to be completed.
+Getting results of these tests can take four to eight weeks.

 Most common TB drugs

-If you have latent tuberculosis, you may need to take only one or two types of TB drug.
+If you have latent tuberculosis, you might need to take only one or two types of TB drugs.
 Active tuberculosis, particularly if it's a drug-resistant strain, will require several drugs at once.
 The most common medications used to treat tuberculosis include:

 - Rifampin (Rifadin, Rimactane)